Skip to content

 >>> sharpe_ratios.vbt.heatmap().show()

-4. Execute one mono-chunk to compile the function before distribution
+4. Execute one mono-chunk to compile the function before distributing other chunks.

-5. The function above works with only one symbol
+5. The function above operates with only one symbol.

 CV decorator

 • Most cross-validation tasks involve testing a grid of parameter combinations on the training data, selecting the best parameter combination, and validating it on the test data.
-This procedure needs to be repeated on each split.
-The cross-validation decorator combines the parameterized and split decorators to automate such a task.
+This process must be repeated for each split.
+The cross-validation decorator combines the parameterized and split decorators to automate this task.

 Tutorial